Insecticide Resistance Action CommitteeResistance Management for Sustainable Agriculture and Improved Public HealthLogin

-The definitive, global authority on the target site of insecticides.
+The definitive, global scheme on the target sites of acaricides and insecticides.

 Bind to the acetylcholine site on nAChRs, causing a range of symptoms from hyper-excitation to lethargy and paralysis.
 Acetylcholine is the major excitatory neurotransmitter in the insect central nervous system.

 Bind to and disrupt the gating of Nan-Iav TRPV (Transient Receptor Potential Vanilloid) channel complexes in chrodotonal stretch receptor organs, which are critical for the senses of hearing, gravity, balance, acceleration, proprioception and kinesthesia.
 This disrupts feeding and other behaviors in target insects.